 On balance the decision is that this child/ young person:

 ☐Would be safer at the setting (In this event, Setting provision must be made and maintained.
-If parent chooses not to send their child to setting, setting should liaise with social care.
+If parent chooses not to send their child to setting, setting should liaise with social care.)

-☐Would be safer at home (In this event Setting supports access to learning whilst the child remains at home and carries out regular welfare checks.
+☐Would be safer at home (In this event Setting supports access to learning whilst the child remains at home and carries out regular welfare checks.)

 The outcome decision must be reviewed in the event of a change of circumstances or, if there has been no change in circumstances, every Half Term.
 Risk management plan